YottaDB/YDBDoc/AdminOpsGuide/extending.rst

 As both M and C have limitations in the information hiding they provide, plugins use namespacing to avoid colliding with applications and with one another.
 Some of the namespacing conventions are historical, as are the terms call-in (calling from C to M) and call-out (calling from M to C).
 Names of entities (variables, files, functions, etc.) in plugins are conceptually identified using a triple of (developer, plugin, entity).

-A developer name has a long form (e.g., “YottaDB”) and a short form (e.g., “YDB”).
-“YottaDB” and “YDB” are used in the examples below; substitute your developer names for your plugins.
+A developer name has a long form (e.g., "YottaDB") and a short form (e.g., "YDB").
+"YottaDB" and "YDB" are used in the examples below; substitute your developer names for your plugins.
 While developer and plugin names are case-insensitive, file names and variable names may need to use specific cases, as described below.
 As developer names must be unique, please email info@yottadb.com to reserve your short- and long-form names.

 Except for `executable names`_, plugin names and entity names are entirely up to you.
-The examples below use “Octo” and “GDEGUI” as examples of plugin names.
+The examples below use "Octo" and "GDEGUI" as examples of plugin names.

-The short form developer name concatenated with a plugin name is called a package name, e.g., “ydbocto” or “ydbgdegui”.
+The short form developer name concatenated with a plugin name is called a package name, e.g., "ydbocto" or "ydbgdegui".

 An installed plugin consists of: